Introduction to the Bradshaw Paintings / Gwion Gwion

 Bradshaw Painting from the Kimberley

-65,000 years ago, our ancestors crossed by boat in groups from Timor into Australia.
+The Australian Rock Art Archive currently focuses on the rock art of the Kimberley region, featuring the Gwion Gwion rock art, also known as the Bradshaw paintings, and the Wandjina rock art.
+The Gwion Gwion rock art is claimed to be the earliest figurative art in the world.
+Sixty five thousand years ago, our ancestors crossed by boat in groups from Timor into Australia.
 It is just possible that some members of these groups were assigned the task of recording their beliefs, hopes, fears, and spirits by painting on the rocks of carefully considered locations.
 If that is the case, the cave paintings of the Kimberley region of north west Australia could be among the earliest figurative paintings ever executed.

 Deer Painting Panel